Relatives mourn Titanic sub deaths after 'catastrophic implosion'

 Moviemaker James Cameron, who directed the 1997 Oscar-winning film "Titanic" that did much to revive global interest in the British ocean liner that sank in 1912, said he learned of the acoustic findings within a day and knew what it meant.

 "I sent emails to everybody I know and said we've lost some friends.
-The sub had imploded.
-It's on the bottom in pieces right now.
-I sent that out Monday morning," Cameron, who has ventured to the wreck in submersibles, told Reuters.
+The sub had imploded," Cameron, who has ventured to the wreck in submersibles, told Reuters.

 "There may be calls for more regulation, better understanding of how these sorts of vehicles are designed, built and certified for use in these deep sea environments," said Stefan Williams, professor of marine robotics at the University of Sydney.

-Scientist and journalist Michael Guillen, who survived an expedition in 2000 that became trapped in the wreck's propeller, said: "Whether we find the vessel and determine what went wrong with this vessel, we need to stop, pause and ask this question, why do you want to go to the Titanic and how do you get there safely?"
+Scientist and journalist Michael Guillen, who survived an expedition in 2000 that became trapped in the wreck's propeller, said: "We need to stop, pause and ask this question, why do you want to go to the Titanic and how do you get there safely?"

 The Titanic sank after hitting an iceberg on its first voyage, killing more than 1,500 people aboard.
 It lies about 900 miles (1,450 km) east of Cape Cod, Massachusetts, and 400 miles (640 km) south of St. John's, Newfoundland.